Last week the family and I took our first trip to Disneyland! Planner that I am, I did a A LOT of research before we left.

 #13 – Portable Cell Phone Charger

 You will use your phone a lot more at the park than you would normally.
-First, by constantly checking on things like line wait times and character locations on the Disneyland app.
+For constantly checking on things like line wait times and character locations on the Disneyland app.
+Letting kids watch stuff while waiting in line, or while waiting for older siblings to finish a ride, will also cause a lot of battery drain and the last thing you want to do is run out of juice before your day is through.

-The last thing you want to do is run out of juice before your day is through.
 Definitely invest in one (or two) of these slim battery chargers and keep it in your bag at all times.